What Is PF Tek?

 (Optional) Apply a shallow layer of dry vermiculite over the top of the BRF mixture.
 This nutrient sparse layer of vermiculite will assist in protecting the nutrient dense substrate from contamination.

 Place lids on the jars and cover with a layer of aluminium foil.
 Press firmly around the rim to ensure that it creates a tight seal.
-This will prevent excess liquid from entering the jars during the sterilisation process.

 Place the sealed jars in a pressure cooker.
 We recommend lining the pressure cooker with towelling to reduce the movement and possibility of broken glassware.
 Add water ensuring that the water level is no higher than halfway up the jars.